adytiaa/aws-appsync-iot-core-realtime-example/README.md

-# aws-appsync-iot-core-realtime-example
+# aws-iiot-core

-This application demonstrates an iPhone receiving real-time updates from an IoT sensor.
+This is demo for AQIS core software for real-time updates.
 The solution is built with AWS AppSync and AWS IoT Core technologies.

 ![Image description](images/app.png)